JZK00/RDG-USIS/README.md

 # RDG-USIS
 Real-Time, Dynamic, and Highly Generalizable Ultrasound Image Simulation-Guided Procedure Training System for Musculoskeletal Minimally Invasive Treatment.

 ## Introduction
 Here, we propose a Real-time, Dynamic, and highly Generalizable UltraSound Image Simulation (RDG-USIS) algorithm, specifically designed to enhance training in minimally invasive procedures.
+Based on the RDG-USIS model, we have also further designed and developed the Skill Transfer Training System for Musculoskeletal Minimally Invasive Treatment, utilizing cross-modality spatial mapping and Integration.

 The RDG-USIS:
 ![本地图片描述](Figures/Fig1.bmp)